City Departments and Services

 The City Attorney provides legal counsel to the City on a variety of issues.

 Community and Economic Development (CED)

 The Department of Community and Economic Development (CED) supports business development while enhancing the quality of life in the community.
-Divisions include Administration, Economic Development, Development Services, Planning - Strategic and Current, and Government Relations.
+Divisions include Administration, Economic Development, Development Services, Strategic and Current Planning.

 The Community Services Department provides leisure time activities and Human Services Programs.
 This includes maintaining parks, trails and offers a variety of recreational activities for people of all ages.
 The department operates and maintains city and parks buildings, the city owned golf course, the Renton History Museum and provides leadership for city-wide events that celebrate the quality of life that Renton citizens enjoy.

-The Fire and Emergency Services Department provides emergency services to the citizens, ranging from fighting fires to preparing for disasters.
+The Fire and Emergency Department became the Regional Fire Authority (RFA) as of July 1, 2016 and continue to provides emergency services to the citizens, ranging from fighting fires to preparing for disasters.